alma-frankenstein/heavy_heroku/README.md

 ## Description
 Welcome!
 Heavy Rotation is a blog where people can post the songs they've been listening to on repeat lately, and see what their friends are listening to.

+To use the site in your browser, visit [https://heavy-rotation.herokuapp.com/](https://heavy-rotation.herokuapp.com/)

 Special thanks to Miguel Grinberg for his excellent book 'Flask Web Development' (O'Reilly, 2018) and many online tutorials.

 ## Specs